The property tax system

-The “use class” is important because the Minnesota system, in effect, assigns a weight to each class of property.
+The classification is important because the Minnesota system assigns a weight to each class of property.
 Generally, properties associated with income production (e.g., commercial and industrial properties) have a higher classification weight than other properties.

 The tax capacity of each parcel is a percentage of each parcel’s market value.

 That is: [parcel market value] * [class rate] = [parcel tax capacity]

 For example, a $75,000 home classified as a residential homestead has a class rate of 1.0% and therefore a tax capacity of $75,000 x .01 or $750.

 The next step is to determine each local unit of government’s property tax levy.
 Each year, the city, county, school district, and any special property taxing authorities must establish how much property tax they want to collect in the following year by Dec.
 28.

 For cities, the property tax levy is set after the consideration of all other revenues, including state aids like local government aid (LGA).

 That is: [city budget] – [all non-property tax revenues] = [city levy]